OCC Team and Board of Directors

-Jackie is a human resources professional and long-time Oakville resident with recent small business experience.
+Jackie is an experienced business professional and long-time Oakville resident with recent small business experience.
 Jackie has a passion for the arts and her community.
 She has held a number of community volunteer positions, including Oakville Arts Council board director.

 Jackie brings strong business, organizational and management experience to the OCC which is supplemented by superior interpersonal skills.
 She is a former human resources management executive with a professional designation and holds many business accomplishments and certifications.
 Jackie holds a Bachelor of Social Science degree, with a major in psychology, from the University of Guelph.